 Operating from offices in Edinburgh, Scotland and San Diego, California, SeeByte has achieved a position of leadership in the development of smart software for underwater vehicles, sensors and systems in both the Military and Oil & Gas sectors.
 SeeByte provides products and services to major government and commercial clients around the world.

-In the military sector, SeeByte’s SeeTrack Military software has been chosen by sixteen of the world’s navies to optimise operations involving unmanned underwater vehicles.
+In the military sector, SeeByte’s SeeTrack Military software has been chosen by nineteen of the world’s navies to optimise operations involving unmanned underwater vehicles.
 SeeTrack Military enables fast and efficient mission-planning, monitoring and post-mission analysis.